hebilidu/mopc/README.md

 * bootstrap5
 * https://fontawesome.com/
 * Photo gallery: https://github.com/richardbarran/django-photologue
+* Blog and Notes are home-made (with the below addition, though)
 * Notes Taking: https://github.com/django-ckeditor/django-ckeditor
+* Calendar: use of Wagtail and Joyous

 ## Information about the server set-up
 I am using a Raspberry Pi 3 configured as an Ubuntu (linux) server with a LAMP environment (Linux-Apache-PostgreSQL-Python).